tjsingh85/copilot-survey/README.md

 #### [Run Copilot Survey On Creation Of Issue](https://github.com/tjsingh85/copilot-survey/blob/main/.github/workflows/.github/workflows/create-excel-report-from-issue.yml)

 - You can configure the github action [Run Copilot Survey And Upload To S3](https://github.com/tjsingh85/copilot-survey/blob/main/.github/workflows/create-excel-report.yml) as per your needs
-- This action runs the python code and uploads the excel file to S3 bucket ( using OIDC)
+- This action runs the python code, uploads the excel file GitHub Actions Artifacts and add a comment on the opened issue with the artifact URL.
-- You can customize this step to send the excel via email or upload to another artifact location
-- Fill the env variables on the top of the workflow file
-- Configure GitHub Token as action's secret with permission to query org api endpoint
+- Configure GitHub Token as action's secret with adequate permission

 ### Codepsace
 - open the codespaces